 When an informant calls the office with information, they are given a code number – this number becomes the file number.
 The information is recorded and handed out to the relevant police authorities to act on.

 If the informant is interested in receiving a reward, they will call back giving their code number to check on the outcome of the information they gave.
 If the information leads to an arrest and/or recovery of stolen or illegal property, the informant is entitled to receive a reward if it is requested.
-The reward is paid in cash and once a request is made for a payout, arrangements are made to have the money left at a safe place chosen by the informant.
+The reward is paid in cash and once a request is made, rewards are paid through a trusted disbursement agency that maintains the source’s anonymity.